Introduction

 Calculating Based on Total Weight

-- Calculate Bag Quantity: Divide the total weight of concrete by the weight of one bag to determine the number of bags required.
+- Calculate Bag Quantity: Divide the total weight of concrete by the weight of one bag to find out how many bags you need.

 Example